 As the renowned inventor of trench coats as we know them, Burberry is an excellent, trustworthy choice when it comes to designer raincoats.

-Made in England, the Kensington style is crafted from cotton-gabardine– a strong, tightly woven fabric which is quintessential to any trench coat worth its salt.
+Made in England, the Kensington style is crafted from cotton-gabardine– a strong, tightly woven fabric that is quintessential to any trench coat worth its salt.
 Oh, and it just so happens to be a material that Thomas Burberry himself created.
 So, you’re certainly in safe hands.

 And, of course, no Burberry coat is truly complete without the brands’ signature checked lining, subtly visible in the coat’s fit-and-flare structure.